Ragazoor/typed-future/README.md

 class UserServiceFutureExample(userProcess: UserProcess)(implicit ec: ExecutionContext) {

   def processUser(userTask: Task[User]): Task[Throwable, User] =
-    userProcess.process(userTask)  // Here Task -> Future conversion is implicit
+    userProcess.process(userTask)    // Using scala.concurrent.Future as input and output, implicit conversion .toTask
-      .toTask

   // Does the same thing without implicits, but more migration needed def processUser2(userTask: Task[User]): Task[Throwable, User] =
-    userProcess.process(userTask.toFuture)  // Here Task -> Future conversion is explicit
+    userProcess.process(userTask.toFuture)  // Using scala.concurrent.Future as input and output, explicit conversion .toTask
-      .toTask
 }

 ```

 This is the basics for using the `Task` type in
 your code.
-The Task has the same API
-as the Future, and thanks to the type alias
+The Task has the same API as the Future, and thanks to the type alias
 `type Future[+A] = Task[Throwable, A]` we don't need to rename a lot of unnecessary renaming.

 ### Error handling